Puttanna Kanagal: As a director

-In fact Balachander, for most of the remakes of his Tamil films in Kannada (Benkiyalli Aralida Hoo, Mauna Geethe) has gone on to cast many of the talents like Ashwath, Sridhar, Jai Jagadesh, Ramakrishna, Srinath, nurtured in Puttanna's camp.
+In fact Balachander, for most of the remakes of his Tamil films in Kannada (Benkiyalli Aralida Hoovu, Mauna Geethe) has gone on to cast many of the talents like Ashwath, Sridhar, Jai Jagadesh, Ramakrishna, Srinath, nurtured in Puttanna's camp.
 Also, both Puttanna's and Balachander's films dealt with the issues on women – more so in Puttanna's films.

 The Visualiser

 The Kannada film industry in the 1960s and the 1970s started moving from mythological and historical subjects to socially relevant themes.
 This metamorphosis was reflected in the rise of bandaaya sahitya or rebellious literature.
 The New Wave Cinema or Alternate Cinema movement spread across India, particularly in Karnataka, West Bengal and Kerala.
 Puttanna's movies, however, were seen as a bridge between commercial cinema and alternate cinema.
 While his plots, based on popular Kannada novels, revolved around strong characters and distinct themes, he added mandatory songs and emotions to distinguish from alternate cinemas.
 His mastery over symbolism is quite remarkable.
 He has effectively used effectively in almost all of his movies.

 Puttanna was also considered as a pioneer in picturising songs.
 In general, his movies contained 4–5 songs.
 Even with respect to song picturisation, Puttanna had a strong sense of colour and imagery.
 He would go to great lengths to select the locations and costumes for a song.
 The songs generally reflected the inherent mood of the film.
 For instance, the song from the movie Manasasarovara, Neene saakida gini, a poignant song, was shot amidst the dust-filled mining areas, thereby reflecting the agony of a man who has lost his true love.
 Similarly the song sandesha megha sandesha from the movie Sharapanjara was shot in the Madikeri, with innumerable oranges strewn around.

 He was well known for his effective use of freeze shots and negative images to heighten the introspective effect of key scenes.
 Although his films were accused of being too woman-centric, Puttanna personally felt that such notions were wrong.

 He was the first director of the Kannada Film Directors Association after its inception in 1984.
 Poonam Theatre in Jayanagar, Bangalore was renamed in his honor after his last film debuted there.
 In 2004, the theatre closed until reopening after a 2011 campaign supported by Baraguru Ramachandrappa, V. Manohar and the Democratic Youth Federation of India and was scheduled for demolition in July 2012 but later saved and remodeled.
 In June 2015, the 30th anniversary of his death was honored with an event organized by the Karnataka Chalanachitra Academy and guests and speakers included Ambareesh, Leelavathi, S. Shivaram, Jai Jagadish, Ashok, K. S. L. Swamy and Rajendra Singh Babu.